johjor/Python_Course_2025/README.md

   Contains final results and visualizations with captions.
 The main notebook `IMDb_exam.ipynb` is here — check it out to see the end results.

 - `/scripts`
   Includes scripts for each hypothesis.
 These scripts handle filtering, grouping, and plotting.
-There's also a "class plotting" file where I'm experimenting with reusable plotting functions — still a work in progress!
 Each of the scripts is to show how the developement of the figures happened..
 The final result is in the *"IMDb_exam.ipynb"* file.

 - `/source`
   Contains the image used in this `README.md`.